Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 - open source cluster management tool
 - makes it easy to deploy and manage HPC clusters on AWS
-- simple text file to model and provision all the resurces needed
+- simple text file to model and provision all the resources needed
 - Automate create of VPCs, subnets, cluster type, and instances types

 ## **WAF**